Barracuda's Yosemite Server Backup Errors

 A repair did not seem to work at first (failed with error 4431), but did on another media with the same error.
 Have also seen error 4435 when trying to repair this error.

 After disassociating some virtual media with this (4434) error, it changed to error 4426 (and the size it listed for the virtual media changed).
 A repair then appeared to work and I could reassociate the media.
+Also, the fix detailed for error 4426 worked for this error once as well.

 Error 4435: The virtual library device has encountered an internal error